konturio/nics-ansible/STEP-BY-STEP-GUIDE.md

 ### Compile NICS repositories

 Run the compile.yml playbook from the system that will be installing NICS from, this can be the same server that the single-server playbook will run from.
+Run the command from the `nics-ansible` directory root.

 `ansible-playbook playbooks/compile.yml -K`